 These donuts are best on the first day, because the streusel will lose its crunch after that.
 However, they’re still good for 2-3 additional days, stored in an airtight container at room temp.
 I don’t recommend making these ahead.

-More Donut Recipes to Love:
+More Donut Recipes for a Donut Lover:

 - Fried Apple Cider Donuts – Classic Apple Cider Donuts, topped with cinnamon sugar and salted caramel.